MoserMichael/my-notes/dev-gotchas.md

 - What about the value of being an expert?
 Will it get harder to tell a real expert from a fake one?

 We are living in interesting times, let's see how it all plays out.
+//-->

 ---18/02/23 19:46:03----------------------

 I had a chat with ChatGPT about the book "Future Shock" by Alvin Toffler.
-Science fiction gone real, wow...
+Science fiction gone real, wow... (more of me talking with the robot [here](https://github.com/MoserMichael/my-notes/blob/master/talking-with-chatgtp-b.md) )

 Me: 'please summarize the book "Future shock" by "Alvin Toffler"'